-Premium revenue is recognised in profit and loss when it has been earned.
-Premium revenue is recognised in profit and loss from the attachment date over the period of the contract.
+Premium revenue is recognised in surplus or deficit when it has been earned.
+Premium revenue is recognised in surplus or deficit from the attachment date over the period of the contract.
 The attachment date is from when the insurer accepts the risk from the insured under the insurance contract.
 Revenue is recognised in accordance with the pattern of the incidence of risk expected over the term of the contract.
 Where time does not approximate the pattern of risk, previous claims experience is used to derive the incidence of risk.